Carolyn Roscoe

-Carolyn Roscoe (born August 2, 1966), is a female former diver who competed for Great Britain and England.
+Carolyn Roscoe (born August 2, 1966), is a former diver who competed for Great Britain and England.

 Diving career

 Roscoe represented Great Britain at the 1984 Summer Olympics and the 1988 Summer Olympics.

 She also represented England in both the 3 metres springboard and 10 metres platform events, at the 1986 Commonwealth Games in Edinburgh, Scotland.

 She was a member of 'The Ladies' Diving Club.